akashkr-971/Household-management-system/README.md

 ## Features

 - **Service Availability Check**: Customers can see which service providers are available for their desired service.
-- **Cost Snapshot**: Provides an estimate of the usual costs for required parts and services.
 - **Rating-Based Selection**: Allows customers to choose service providers based on ratings and reviews.
 - **User-Friendly Interface**: Designed to ensure smooth navigation and usability.